Claiborne Pell: Arrest allegation

-Pell education grants
+Senate career

+Pell voted in favor of the 24th Amendment to the U.S. Constitution, the Civil Rights Act of 1964, the Voting Rights Act of 1965, the Medicare program, the Civil Rights Act of 1968, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.

+Early in his Senate tenure, Pell was a major legislative sponsor of the National Sea Grant College Program in 1965 and 1966 that served to support marine research, and develop maritime industries.
+The Sea Grant program supported considerable growth of the oceanography and other marine science disciplines during the mid-20th Century.

 Pell was largely responsible for the creation of "Basic Educational Opportunity Grants" in 1973, renamed Pell Grants in 1980, to provide financial aid funds to U.S. college students.
 Pell Grants initially provided for grants for prisoners, but Congress later eliminated that provision.
 For some years there was more money available than was applied for.
+Pell also co-sponsored the Family Education Rights & Privacy Act (abbreviated as FERPA), in 1974, with fellow Senator James Buckley of New York.

 He was the main sponsor of the bill that created the National Endowment for the Arts and the National Endowment for the Humanities, and was active as an advocate for mass transportation initiatives and domestic legislation facilitating and conforming to the United Nations Convention on the Law of the Sea.

-Later Senate career
+Pell was one of twenty-five Senators to co-sponsor the Health Security Act, a bipartisan universal health care bill that advocated the creation of a health insurance program run by the federal government to provide coverage to every person in America.

 Pell served as Chairman of the Senate Foreign Relations Committee from 1987 to 1995.
 In 1990 he was re-elected to his sixth and last term of the Senate.

-In 1996, his last year in the Senate, Pell voted against the Defense of Marriage Act, which banned the federal government from legally recognizing same-sex marriage.
+In 1996, his last full year in the Senate, Pell voted against the Defense of Marriage Act, which banned the federal government from legally recognizing same-sex marriage.

 Pell declined to seek re-election in 1996 and retired on January 3, 1997.
 Pell served in the Senate for thirty-six continuous years, making him the longest-serving U.S. Senator in the history of Rhode Island.
 He was succeeded by Jack Reed.